malfav/C2-Hunting-SHA256-URLSCAN/README.md

-#C2-Hunting-SHA256-URLSCAN
+# C2-Hunting-SHA256-URLSCAN

 This table contains a list of SHA-256 hashes associated with various C2 malware families.
 You can use urlscan.io to hunt for the latest C2 servers.

-# TOP C2 SHA-256 Hashes URLSCAN Query
+# C2 SHA-256 Hashes URLSCAN Query

 | #   | Name                   | SHA-256 Hash                                                                  |
 |-----|------------------------|-------------------------------------------------------------------------------|